This post may contain affiliate links. Please read our disclosure policy.

 Pork chops worth getting… excited about?
-Could it be true?!
-Trust and believe, these Honey Garlic Pork Chops are here to change the way you feel about this much-maligned weeknight staple.
-Instead of tough, dry, and bland, these pork chops are juicy, tender, and full of big flavors.
+Yes!
+Trust and believe, Honey Garlic Pork Chops are here to change the way you feel about this much-maligned weeknight staple.
+These pork chops are juicy, tender, and full of big flavors.
 You!
 Will!
 Love!
 Them!

-Why You’ll Love This Honey Garlic Pork Chop Recipe
+Why You’ll Love This Easy Honey Garlic Pork Chop Recipe

 • Pork Chops, But Not Boring.
-When you were a kid and asked your mom what she was making for dinner, pork chops was always one of the most dreaded answers.
-At best, they’re ho-hum.
-At worst, no amount of sawing seems to cut through them.
 Like my Smothered Pork Chops, Air Fryer Pork Chops, and Breaded Pork Chops, these honey garlic pork chops are nothing like the bland, boring pork chops you grew up with!

 • A Most Versatile Main Dish.
-You can pair your easy honey garlic pork chops with traditional pork chop sides like Instant Pot Mashed Potatoes, Brussels Sprouts with Balsamic, or Sautéed Green Beans, but their sweet-and-savory flavor also works with Asian-inspired sides.
-Try them with Asian Cucumber Salad for a lighter pairing.
+You can pair your easy honey garlic pork chops with traditional pork chop sides like Instant Pot Mashed Potatoes or Sautéed Green Beans, but their sweet-and-savory flavor also works with Asian-inspired sides.

 • Fail-Proof Pork Chops.
 I’ve got all the tips you need to make the most tender pork chops that never disappoint.
-Just like Baked Chicken Breast, once you know the secrets to making perfect pork chops, you’ll be able to apply them to other recipes too.
+Once you know the secrets to making perfect baked pork chops, you’ll be able to apply them to other pork chop recipes too.

 • Sweet, Savory, and Just a Little Bit Tangy.
 In my humble opinion, the best sauces and marinades have contrasting flavors—if you need some evidence, look no further than Barbecue Sauce.
 The combination of honey, garlic (lots of garlic!), and apple cider vinegar makes these pork chops absolutely mouthwatering.
 Pork Chops with Apples is also a sweet and savory classic.